UnicoLab/FlowyML/docs/advanced/llm-tracing.md

 - **Latency spikes**: "Why is the chatbot taking 10 seconds?"
 - **Quality issues**: "What exact prompt caused this hallucination?"

-**With UniFlow tracing**:
+**With flowyml tracing**:
 - **Cost transparency**: See cost per call, per user, or per pipeline
 - **Performance metrics**: Pinpoint slow steps in your RAG chain
 - **Full context**: See the exact prompt and completion for every interaction

 ## 🕵️ LLM Call Tracing

-You can trace any function as an LLM call or a chain of calls using the `@trace_llm` decorator.
-UniFlow automatically captures inputs, outputs, and metadata.
+You can trace any function as an LLM call or a chain of calls using the `@trace_llm` decorator. flowyml automatically captures inputs, outputs, and metadata.

 ## 🕵️ LLM Call Tracing